apahl/sdf_viewer/README.md

 ## Development branch - WIP
 * added 2D SAR table viewer
-* working on making the sdf_viewer and sdf_tools independent on the field types in the names (k_..., n_..., s_...)
+* working on making the sdf_viewer and sdf_tools not depend on the field types in the names (k_..., n_..., s_...)
-* the field types can be given as a dict to the functions that need them or are determined on the fly
+* the field types can be given as a dict to the functions that need them or are determined on the fly.

 ## News